creditkey/creditkey-php/README.md

 You will need to implement at least one, possibly two, endpoints or controller actions on your system to receive users returning from Credit Key checkout.
 These URL's are provided to Credit Key each time a user selects the option to check out with Credit Key, when calling [\CreditKey\Checkout::beginCheckout](#begincheckout).
 They can be unique user-specific URL's.

+If the Cancel URL or Return URL you provide to Credit Key includes the string ```%CKKEY%```, upon redirect this string will be replaced with the Credit Key Order ID.

 ### Return URL

 The Return URL will be a URL on your system that Credit Key redirects the user's browser to after successful checkout.
 When the user returns to this URL, you should validate the successful payment with Credit Key, complete the order in your system, and then display your order confirmation page.
 Credit Key will not redirect a user to this URL if they have not successfully completed Credit Key checkout.